shadowlack/shadowlack-core-book/groups/tuva.md

 ### 81383

 Tuva were highly mobilized in response to the Flux.
 Despite record loss of Ramathian life, many more lives would have been loss without their coordinated efforts.
 They also helped enforce the temporary Ban on Magicka.

+Given the widespread chaos, some high profile mages were temporarily conscripted to act as *Suppressors* and add to the Tuva's emergency response numbers.